-“It might start raining soon.”
+“It may start raining soon.”

 However, no second drop falls on me.
 After we turn a corner we spot a couple in their forties, along with two young kids, who are taking things out of their car.
-I suppose the house in front, which has the gate open, belongs to them, or maybe to some other family members.
+I suppose that the house in front, which has the gate open, belongs to them, or maybe to some other family members.
 The scent of food wafts from the windows of that house, and now that I’m paying attention I hear an animated conversation muffled by the walls.
 As we pass the family by, they nod towards us and smile amiably.

 I don’t know how to answer beyond agreeing, so I remain silent.
-However, I didn’t feel that Alazne expected a response.
+I didn’t feel that Alazne expected a response.
 I listen to the sound of the breeze for a few seconds, then my girlfriend puts her warm hand on mine.
 She’s looking up at me, displaying such a trusting affection that it tightens my throat.

-“Thank you so much, Asier,” she says with a voice tinged with emotion.
+“Thank you so much, Asier,” she says in a voice tinged with emotion.
 “Thank you for making today happen, as well as the days before.
 I wish that we could just stay here forever, watching the world.”

 She turns her face towards the panorama, showing me her profile, and observes the view as if she wanted to burn it into her mind.
 Close to her temple, a lock of light brown hair is swaying slowly in the breeze.

-I know why she’s saying this.
 I stay quiet, and wait for her to continue.

-“When these days I look back and think about who I used to be, my ossified form which I believed would be the last, I remember those times I passed my head through the noose and tightened it around my throat.
+“When these days I look back and think about who I used to be, that ossified form which I believed would be the last, I remember those times I passed my head through the noose and tightened it around my throat.
 The deafening noise of blood surging in my ears, my face burning up.
 That person would have never believed that one day I would stand here.
 And even less with someone who managed to love me.”